 - Digital Media & Production

-- Added flexibility in graduation requirements (State-approved CTE courses can count for the second year of a foreign language (must complete the program), Senior Math credit, Technology requirement)
+- Added flexibility in graduation requirements: state-approved CTE courses, upon completion, meet the graduation requirements for the second year of a foreign language, the senior math credit, and technology requirement.

 - Opportunities for early college credits